Power line safety

 Using utility poles to display community or personal messages isn't a good idea.

-Signs often leave leftover nails, staples or tacks that are a danger to the line mechanics who need to climb the poles.
-Their climbing spurs could slip, or they could tear their protective gear.
+Signs often leave leftover nails, staples or tacks that are a danger to the line mechanics, potentially causing them to slip or become injured when climbing poles.

 In many communities, posting signs on utility poles is illegal.
 Contact your city administrator for acceptable alternatives for displaying signage in your neighborhood.